Mihirshrivas/Mihirshrivas/README.md

 - 📧 Email: mihirshrivas2002@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/mihirshrivas/)
-- 🧠 Always open to learning, collaboration, and solving real-world challenges!
+- 🧠 Open to collaboration, opportunities, and solving real-world challenges with data and code.

 ---